astsam/rtl8812au/README.md

 sudo apt-get install linux-headers-`uname -r`
 ```
 For setting monitor mode
   1. Fix problematic interference in monitor mode.
   ```
   airmon-ng check kill
   ```
-  Or Uncheck the box "Automatically connect to this network when it is avaiable" in nm-connection-editor.
+  You may also uncheck the box "Automatically connect to this network when it is avaiable" in nm-connection-editor.
 This only works if you have a saved wifi connection.

   2. Set interface down
   ```